If you think AI is hot, wait until it meets Quantum Computing (part 2)

 By exploiting the properties of quantum physics, quantum computing represents a fundamental paradigm shift: Quantum computing combines quantum physics and computer science.
 Qubits are based on the two fundamental concepts of superposition and entanglement.
 Unlike classical computing bits that have two states – 0 or 1 – a qubit can represent two states at the same time.

-- give you an overview of market trends, ecosystem, challenges and vision.
+In the second session on Friday, we will give you an overview of research in quantum computing, and also market trends, ecosystem, challenges and vision.